arieldewinter/site/content/blog/truth.md

 "Did you though?
 'Cause I'm not so sure."
 Punctuating each word with a soft kiss on her auburn hair, he moved to the other side to nuzzle her neck.
 "You've mentioned this game is... intoxicating."

 Her breath hitched as she leaned backwards into his chest.
 "Don't-- you said--" She exhaled softly.
-"Tell me the `truth`, do you want me to teach you more about pinball or not?"
+"Tell me the truth, do you want me to teach you more about pinball or not?"

 "I absolutely do.
 You're hot as fuck when you nerd out."